Do Go On - 425 - The WWI Christmas Truce

 Christmas Eve being a time for celebration for many in German culture.

-And obviously, they're on the opposite sides of the English and French and Belgian soldiers.
+And obviously they're on the opposite side to the English and French and Belgian soldiers.

 That's nice.